-According to the 2009/2010 National Pet Owners Survey, 62% of all U.S. households - 72.9 million homes—include a companion animal.
+According to the 2021 National Pet Owners Survey, 70 percent of all US households—129.93 million homes—include a companion animal.
 In most cases these companions are cherished members of the family.
-When there is violence in the home, however, it can be directed at the pets, as well as the partners and children who live there.
+When there is violence in the home, however, it can be directed at the pets as well as at the partners and children who live there.
 Pet abuse is one of the forms of intimidation listed in the “power and control wheel” used by advocates for victims of domestic violence.
 (The power and control wheel—which has been translated into 40 languages—was developed based on the experiences of battered women.
 The wheel identifies and categorizes the typical actions a perpetrator uses against his or her victim.)

-Recognizing this connection between family violence and animal abuse, the Animal Welfare Institute actively pursues partnerships with other organizations to offer resources, programs, and policies that address the important relationship between animal cruelty and family violence.
-We work collaboratively with other groups that address interpersonal violence, e.g., the Association of Prosecuting Attorneys, National Council of Juvenile and Family Court Judges, the National Network to End Domestic Violence, the National Resource Center on Domestic Violence, the National Coalition Against Domestic Violence, and the National Domestic Violence Hotline.
+AWI actively pursues partnerships with other organizations to offer resources, programs, and policies that address the important relationship between animal cruelty and family violence.
+We work collaboratively with other groups that address interpersonal violence, including the Association of Prosecuting Attorneys, the National Council of Juvenile and Family Court Judges, the National Network to End Domestic Violence, the National Resource Center on Domestic Violence, the National Coalition Against Domestic Violence, and the National Domestic Violence Hotline.

-Click here for a PDF version of “Protecting Domestic Violence Victims by Protecting Their Pets" - an article featured in the Spring 2010 issue of Juvenile & Family Justice Today, a publication of the National Council of Juvenile and Family Court Judges.
-Since the publication of this article, 12 more states, for a total of 25, have passed laws allowing courts to provide for companion animals in orders of protection has increased to 36 (along with the District of Columbia and Puerto Rico).
+Click here for a PDF version of “Protecting Domestic Violence Victims by Protecting Their Pets,” an article featured in Juvenile & Family Justice Today, a publication of the National Council of Juvenile and Family Court Judges.
+Since the publication of this article, the number of states with laws allowing courts to provide for companion animals in orders of protection has increased to 36 (along with the District of Columbia and Puerto Rico).
 Click here for a list of current state laws that address pets in protection orders.
 Click here for state manuals that help attorneys and advocates for domestic violence victims to include companion animals on protection orders.